 “We’ve lost this land to your government.”

-Morton County Sheriff Kyle Kirchmeier, who I was told was like a “modern-day Bull Connor” (a debatable assertion) stood relatively silent through the majority of the exchange.
-Protestors had taken umbrage with his characterizations in the press of the mostly peaceful demonstrations as “riots” (in fact protest leadership, however disorganized, worked studiously to maintain the peace).
+Morton County Sheriff Kyle Kirchmeier, who some likened to a “modern-day Bull Connor” stood relatively silent through the majority of the exchange.
+Protestors had taken umbrage with his characterizations in the press of the mostly peaceful demonstrations as “riots” (in fact protest leadership, however disorganized, by most accounts worked studiously to maintain the peace).

 Kirchmeier’s remarks rendered him illegitimate in the eyes of the protestors, and so Sheriff Laney of Fargo headed the talks.
 He frequently invoked his oath to “uphold the laws of the state of North Dakota.”
 He detailed the manner of ways in which he respected the culture and familial ties of the Natives.
 He vehemently denied any personal connection to the oil companies (“no one owns me!”).